all-agents-challenge/atac2021/index.markdown

 * A short demo video
 * A link to code

-Submissions should be submitted via easychair: https://easychair.org/conferences/?conf=atac2021
+Submissions should be submitted via [easychair](https://easychair.org/conferences/?conf=atac2021).

 ### After Acceptance